J-DubApps/EndpointPilot/PlanningDocs/MGMT-Functions-Manifest-Plan.md

 # Detailed Plan for Creating MGMT-Functions.psd1 Manifest File

 ## 1. Overview
-A PowerShell module manifest (.psd1) file is a PowerShell data file that contains metadata about a module.
-It describes the module's contents and requirements, and determines how the module is processed.
+A PowerShell module manifest (.psd1) file exists for the MGMT-Functions.psm1 module file.
+It contains metadata about the module, describing the module's contents and requirements.
+It also determines how the module is processed.

 ## 2. Key Components to Include